-Biden administration allows media inside Texas border tent packed with minors
+Biden administration allows media inside Texas border tents packed with minors

 Migrant teens and children have challenged three administrations, but Biden faces rush with no precedent

-Oscar Escamilla, a Border Patrol official who accompanied the reporters during a two-hour tour, said 14 percent of the minors have been testing positive for covid-19 when they are transferred to Health and Human Services shelters.
+Oscar Escamilla, a Border Patrol official who accompanied the reporters during a two-hour tour, said 14 percent of the minors have been testing positive for the coronavirus when they are transferred to Health and Human Services shelters.
 CBP does not test the minors in its custody unless they show symptoms, he said.

 Earlier this month HHS said the positivity rate inside its shelter facilities was 4.5 percent, a figure that appears to indicate significantly more teenagers and children may be acquiring infections in the cramped CBP tents.

-Images of the extreme overcrowding were released this month by Rep. Henry Cuellar (D-Texas), Sen. Ted Cruz (R-Texas) and other lawmakers who were allowed inside.
+Images of the extreme overcrowding were released this month by Rep. Henry Cuellar (D-Tex.), Sen. Ted Cruz (R-Tex.) and other lawmakers who were allowed inside.
 The Biden administration has faced mounting criticism for its handling of the an influx of migrants arriving at the border, as well as its strict limits on media access to detention sites, shelters and border areas where thousands of migrants have been arriving daily.

 The Donna site is CBP’s largest emergency processing center along the Mexico border.
 Escamilla told reporters the site costs $16 million a month to operate, excluding medical services and caregiver contracts.
+He said this influx of minors is different from what he has seen in other years.

+“There’s a pull factor.
+They know that we’re releasing them,” Escamilla said.
+“They know that right now there’s nothing stopping them.
+We’re not going to deport them back to their country so they keep coming.”

-CBP data obtained by The Washington Post shows the facility has been even more overcrowded on recent days.
+CBP data obtained by The Post shows the facility has been even more overcrowded on recent days.
 The Biden administration is setting up at least nine temporary shelter sites run by FEMA and HHS to accommodate the record numbers of minors in government care.
-The addition of thousands of emergency beds this week is expected to ease the alleviate the crisis-level conditions the Biden administration has faced for weeks.
+The addition of thousands of emergency beds this week is expected to alleviate the crisis-level conditions the Biden administration has faced for weeks.

 “As I have said repeatedly, a Border Patrol facility is no place for a child,” DHS Secretary Alejandro Mayorkas said in a statement.
 “We have been working around-the-clock, in coordination with HHS, to quickly move unaccompanied children out of these crowded Border Patrol stations and into the care of HHS so they can be placed with family members or other sponsors.”